 There are no specific Polyphasic Diets, but paleo nutrition diets and ketogenic nutrition diets abate fragmented REM-rich sleeping patterns.
 Ideally, any low carbohydrate, high fat and high protein diet with tons of digestive fibers are great for polyphasic sleep patterns.

 What Should you Know Before Committing to a Scheduled Napping Practice?

 When it comes to polyphasic sleeping, everyone should start with the Everyman Cycle.
 Not all physiologies and metabolisms can take the pressure of the Uberman.
 Biphasic sleep is one of the easiest and least demanding resting styles.
 No matter how you start or when you start, you need to remember a few points.

 - Always start out slowly.

 - Start with the easiest schedule that suits your body and resting needs.

 - Avoiding caffeine altogether might be a bad idea in the beginning.
 Restrict coffee to the mornings.

 - Always have a system of waking you up at the end of a REM cycle.
-That will prevent you from waking up all groggy. h
+It will prevent you from waking up all groggy.

 - Learn how to control your dreams.
 Lucid dreaming can boost your creativity and awareness.